huyphutran/huyphutran.github.io/README.md

 ## Objective

-.NET Developer with 6 months of experience building web, batch, and business intelligence solutions.
-Skilled in ASP.NET, C#, and MS SQL.
+.NET Developer with 2 years+ experience building web.
+Skilled in .NET, C#, and MS SQL.
 Seeking a backend developer role to leverage technical expertise and expand knowledge in a collaborative environment.

 ---